Jump to section

 - This adaptive capacity enables organizations to perceive and respond to changes quickly.

 Resilience also shapes the way employees respond to and manage the stress of change.

-BetterUp Labs found that employees with greater psychological resilience experience less stress, while people with low resilience are 4X more likely to burnout.
+BetterUp Labs found that employee resilience is associated with decreased stress.
+We also found that people with low resilience are four times more likely to experience burnout.

 Rather than giving up due to the inevitable setbacks they encounter in the course of their work, they’re able to carry on and focus on the big picture.

 The importance of resilience in leaders

 The resiliency of leaders impacts how they lead.
 It also impacts the performance and engagement of their teams.